 Gifts to this project go directly to benefitting the girls lives in the following ways:

-- Reduce the distance and physical barriers between girls and their education though the construction of a new girls-only dormitory;
+- Reduce the distance and physical barriers between girls and their education through the construction of a new girls-only dormitory;

-- Enable girls to attend school while they are menstruating though the construction of girls-only bathrooms; and
+- Enable girls to attend school while they are menstruating through the construction of girls-only bathrooms; and

 - Create safe and age-appropriate learning environments inside and outside of the classroom by increasing the support for girls through meetings with community leaders, promoting gender-equality and advocacy community-wide.